BettercareHealth/bettercare/intrapartum-care/scrub.md

 ### 5-12 Should the umbilical cord be allowed to bleed before the placenta is delivered?

-The umbilical cord must *not* be allowed to bleed after the delivery of the first infant in a multiple pregnancy.
+1. The umbilical cord must *not* be allowed to bleed after the delivery of the first infant in a multiple pregnancy.
 In identical twins with a single placenta (monochorionic placenta), the undelivered second twin may bleed to death if the umbilical cord of the first born infant is allowed to bleed.
 Therefore, the forceps should be left in place on the umbilical cord after the delivery of the first twin.

-The umbilical cord should be allowed to bleed if the patient’s blood group is Rhesus negative (Rh negative) with a single fetus.
+1. The umbilical cord should be allowed to bleed if the patient’s blood group is Rhesus negative (Rh negative) with a single fetus.
 This will reduce the risk of fetal blood crossing the placenta to the mother’s circulation and, thereby, sensitizing the patient.
 Nevertheless, anti-D immunoglobulin must always be given to these patients.

-Allowing the umbilical cord to bleed during the third stage of labour, reduces the placental volume and, thereby, speeds up the separation of the placenta.
+1. Allowing the umbilical cord to bleed during the third stage of labour, reduces the placental volume and, thereby, speeds up the separation of the placenta.
 As a general rule, the umbilical cord should be allowed to bleed once a multiple pregnancy has been excluded.
 Recent research suggest that the umbilical cord is best clamped and cut three minutes after delivery to allow the infant to receive extra blood from the placenta.

-Allowing the umbilical cord to bleed after delivering the infant speeds up the separation of the placenta.
+> Allowing the umbilical cord to bleed after delivering the infant speeds up the separation of the placenta.

 ### 5-13 What recordings must always be made during and after the third stage of labour?

-Recordings made about the third stage of labour:
+1. Recordings made about the third stage of labour:

-Duration of the third stage.
+	*	Duration of the third stage.

-The amount of blood lost.
+	*	The amount of blood lost.

-Medication given.
+	*	Medication given.

-The condition of the perineum and the presence of any tears.
+	*	The condition of the perineum and the presence of any tears.

-Recordings made immediately after the delivery of the placenta:
+1. Recordings made immediately after the delivery of the placenta:

-Whether the uterus is well contracted or not.
+	*	Whether the uterus is well contracted or not.

-Any excessive vaginal bleeding.
+	*	Any excessive vaginal bleeding.

-A short note on the suturing of an episiotomy or perineal tear.
+	*	A short note on the suturing of an episiotomy or perineal tear.

-The patient’s pulse rate, blood pressure and temperature.
+	*	The patient’s pulse rate, blood pressure and temperature.

-The completeness of the placenta and membranes, and any placental abnormality.
+	*	The completeness of the placenta and membranes, and any placental abnormality.

-Recordings made during the first hour after the delivery of the placenta:
+1. Recordings made during the first hour after the delivery of the placenta:

-During this time (sometimes called the fourth stage of labour) it is important to record whether the uterus is well contracted and whether there is any excessive bleeding.
+	*	During this time (sometimes called the fourth stage of labour) it is important to record whether the uterus is well contracted and whether there is any excessive bleeding.
 During the first hour after the completion of the third stage of labour, there is a high risk of postpartum haemorrhage.

-If the third stage of labour and the observations were normal, the patient’s pulse rate and blood pressure should be measured again an hour later.
+	*	If the third stage of labour and the observations were normal, the patient’s pulse rate and blood pressure should be measured again an hour later.

-If the third stage of labour was not normal, the observations must be repeated every 15 minutes, until the patient’s condition is normal.
+	*	If the third stage of labour was not normal, the observations must be repeated every 15 minutes, until the patient’s condition is normal.
 Thereafter, the observations should be repeated every hour for further four hours.

-During the first hour after the delivery it is essential to ensure that the uterus is well contracted and that there is no excessive bleeding.
+> During the first hour after the delivery it is essential to ensure that the uterus is well contracted and that there is no excessive bleeding.

 ### 5-14 When should the infant be given to the mother to hold and put to the breast?

 As soon as possible after delivery.
 Usually the infant is well dried and then placed on the mother’s abdomen if the infant is crying or breathing well.
 Wait three minutes before clamping the umbilical cord and then give the infant to the mother to hold and place to the breast.
 The nipple stimulation causes uterine contractions which may help placental separation.

-Examination of the placenta after birth
+## Examination of the placenta after birth

 ### 5-15 How should you examine the placenta after delivery?

 Every placenta must be examined for:

-Completeness:
+1. Completeness.
 Make sure that both the placenta and the membranes are complete after the delivery of the placenta:

-The membranes are examined for completeness by holding the placenta up by the umbilical cord so that the membranes hang down.
+	*	The membranes are examined for completeness by holding the placenta up by the umbilical cord so that the membranes hang down.
 You will see the round hole through which the infant was delivered.
 Examine the membranes carefully to determine whether they are complete.

-The placenta is now held in both hands and the maternal surface is inspected after the membranes are folded away.
+	*	The placenta is now held in both hands and the maternal surface is inspected after the membranes are folded away.
 A missing part of the placenta, or cotyledon, is thus easily noticed.

-Abnormalities:
+1. Abnormalities.

-Cloudy membranes, or a placenta that smells offensive, suggest the presence of chorioamnionitis.
+	*	Cloudy membranes, or a placenta that smells offensive, suggest the presence of chorioamnionitis.
 Peeling the amnion off the chorion is the best way of examining the amnion over the placenta for cloudiness caused by chorioamnionitis.

-Clots of blood which stick to the maternal surface suggest that abruptio placentae has occurred.
+	*	Clots of blood which stick to the maternal surface suggest that abruptio placentae has occurred.

-Infarcts can be recognised as firm, pale areas on the maternal surface of the placenta.
+	*	Infarcts can be recognised as firm, pale areas on the maternal surface of the placenta.
 Calcification on the maternal surface is normal.

-Umbilical cord:
+1. Umbilical cord.
 Two arteries and a vein should be seen on the cut end of the umbilical cord.
 If only one umbilical artery is present, the infant must be carefully examined for other congenital abnormalities.

-Size:
+1. Size.
 Finally the placenta must be weighed.
 The weight of the placenta increases with gestational age and is usually 1/6 the weight of the infant, i.e. 450–650 g at term.
 If the placenta is abnormally large and heavy, the following possibilities must be considered:

-A heavy, oedematous placenta is suggestive of congenital syphilis.
+	*	A heavy, oedematous placenta is suggestive of congenital syphilis.

-A heavy, pale placenta is suggestive of Rhesus haemolytic disease.
+	*	A heavy, pale placenta is suggestive of Rhesus haemolytic disease.

-A placenta which is heavier than would be expected for the weight of the infant, but with a normal appearance, is suggestive of maternal diabetes.
+	*	A placenta which is heavier than would be expected for the weight of the infant, but with a normal appearance, is suggestive of maternal diabetes.

 	A placenta which weighs less than would be expected for the weight of the infant, is suggestive of fetal intra-uterine growth restriction (IUGR).

-All placentas must be carefully examined for completeness and abnormalities after delivery.
+> All placentas must be carefully examined for completeness and abnormalities after delivery.

-The abnormal third stage of labour
+## The abnormal third stage of labour

 ### 5-16 What is a prolonged third stage of labour?

 If the placenta has still not been delivered after 30 minutes, the third stage is said to be prolonged.

-The third stage is prolonged when the placenta still has not been delivered after 30 minutes.
+> The third stage is prolonged when the placenta still has not been delivered after 30 minutes.

 ### 5-17 How should a prolonged third stage of labour be managed?

-If the active method has been applied and failed:
+1. If the active method has been applied and failed:

-An infusion with 20 units of oxytocin in 1000 ml Basol or normal saline must be started and run in rapidly.
+	*	An infusion with 20 units of oxytocin in 1000 ml Basol or normal saline must be started and run in rapidly.

-Once the uterus is well contracted, try again to deliver the placenta by controlled cord traction.
+	*	Once the uterus is well contracted, try again to deliver the placenta by controlled cord traction.

 ### 5-18 What should be done if the placenta is still not delivered, after the routine management of a prolonged third stage of labour?

 A vaginal examination must be done:

-If the placenta or part of the placenta is palpable in the vagina or lower segment of the uterus, this confirms that the placenta has separated.
+1. If the placenta or part of the placenta is palpable in the vagina or lower segment of the uterus, this confirms that the placenta has separated.
 By pulling on the umbilical cord with one hand, while pushing the fundus of the uterus upwards with the other hand (i.e. controlled cord traction), the placenta can be delivered.

-If the placenta or part of the placenta is not palpable in the vagina or lower segment of the uterus and only the umbilical cord is felt, then the placenta is still in the upper segment of the uterus and a diagnosis of retained placenta must be made.
+1. If the placenta or part of the placenta is not palpable in the vagina or lower segment of the uterus and only the umbilical cord is felt, then the placenta is still in the upper segment of the uterus and a diagnosis of retained placenta must be made.

-A retained placenta is diagnosed if the management of prolonged labour has failed.
+> A retained placenta is diagnosed if the management of prolonged labour has failed.

 ### 5-19 What is the management of a retained placenta?

-Continue with the intravenous infusion of oxytocin and make sure that the uterus is well contracted.
+1. Continue with the intravenous infusion of oxytocin and make sure that the uterus is well contracted.
 This will reduce the risk of postpartum haemorrhage.

-While waiting for the theatre to be ready or transfer of the patient, check continuously whether the uterus remains well contracted and for excessive vaginal bleeding.
+1. While waiting for the theatre to be ready or transfer of the patient, check continuously whether the uterus remains well contracted and for excessive vaginal bleeding.
 The blood pressure and pulse must be measured and recorded every 30 minutes.

-If the patient is at a clinic or a level 1 hospital without an operating theatre, she must be transferred to a level 2 or 3 hospital, for manual removal of the placenta under general anaesthesia.
+1. If the patient is at a clinic or a level 1 hospital without an operating theatre, she must be transferred to a level 2 or 3 hospital, for manual removal of the placenta under general anaesthesia.

-Keep the patient ‘nil per mouth’.
+1. Keep the patient ‘nil per mouth’.

-Managing a postpartum haemorrhage
+## Managing a postpartum haemorrhage

 ### 5-20 What is a postpartum haemorrhage?

-Blood loss of more than 500 ml within the first 24 hours after delivery of the infant.
+1. Blood loss of more than 500 ml within the first 24 hours after delivery of the infant.

-Any bleeding after delivery, which appears excessive.
+1. Any bleeding after delivery, which appears excessive.

-Any excessive bleeding after delivery should be considered to be a postpartum haemorrhage and managed as such.
+> Any excessive bleeding after delivery should be considered to be a postpartum haemorrhage and managed as such.

 ### 5-21 What should be done if a patient has a postpartum haemorrhage?